onriv/lean4ij/README.md

 ## Usage

-1. Create a new lean project using `lake new example`
+1. Create a new lean project using `lake new example`.
+Then, open the project in IntelliJ (or any other Jetbrains IDE with the lean4ij plugin).
-   - Verify toolchain by running `elan which lake`, `lake exe cache get`, or `lake build`,  in the project directory
+   - Verify the toolchain by running `lake exe cache get` in the project directory
 2. Unicode is supported via live templates, for example typing `\b1<SPACE>` would result in `𝟙`.
-Note that the `<SPACE>` keypress is always required.
-3. To display the infoview, open any lean file and click the `∀`.
+3. To display the infoview, open any lean file and click the `∀` at the top toolbar.
 Otherwise, open find action (Control Shift A) and search for `Lean4 Actions: toggle lean infoview (internal) toolbar visibility`
-   - If it ever misbehaves, try clicking the restart button
+   - If the infoview or anything else seems to be misbehaving, try clicking the restart button at the top of the infoview
 4. Enable goal hints by pressing Control I on the line that you want to see the goal for (Control Shift I to remove).
 You will see something like this:
    - ![Inlay Hint](.github/media/inlay_hint.png)